Project Year 2017/18

-The City received $466,402 for the 2016/17 program year.
-The City anticipates receiving approximately the same amount for the 2017/18 program year from the U.S. Department of Housing and Urban Development (HUD) for administration of the Community Development Block Grant (CDBG) program.
+The City received $469,987 for the CDBG 2017/18 program year from the U.S. Department of Housing and Urban Development (HUD) for administration of the Community Development Block Grant (CDBG) program.
 HUD determines the amount of each grant by a formula that uses several objective measures of community needs, including the extent of poverty, population, housing overcrowding, age of housing, and population growth in relationship to other metropolitan areas.

 HUD awards grants to communities to carry out a wide range of community development activities directed toward revitalizing neighborhoods, economic development, and providing improved community facilities and services.
 Communities are required to give maximum feasible priority to activities that benefit low-moderate income persons.